Nissan Navara: Facelift

 For North American Frontiers model year 2009, and European Navaras model year 2010, Nissan updated the shape of some minor components.

-The 2010 Nissan Navara facelift are now powered by a new 3.0-litre V9X V6 turbodiesel engine producing 240 hp and 369 lbft at 2,500 rpm and a revised 2.5-litre dCi unit (YD25DDTi High Power) which produces 190 PS and 450 Nm of torque.
+The 2010 Nissan Navara facelift introduced a new 3.0-litre V9X V6 turbodiesel engine producing 240 hp and 369 lbft at 2,500 rpm and a revised 2.5-litre dCi unit (YD25DDTi High Power) which produces 190 PS and 450 Nm of torque.
 The 2011 Nissan Navara and Pathfinder facelift V6 develop 170 kW and 550 Nm of torque between 1,700 rpm and 2,500 rpm and the VQ40DE remains the same with the 261 hp at 5600 rpm; 281 lbft at 4000 rpm.

-There are subtle changes to the headlights and the bonnet.
+There are subtle changes to the headlights and bonnet.
 The V-shaped grille shell is less pronounced and the bumper is rounder and projects 80 mm further forward, but the six-spoke 17-inch alloy wheels or optional 18-inch alloy wheels are the biggest change.

 Inside the new Navara (top-of-the-line model), Nissan designers have specified softer materials of a better quality for the dash, seats and interior moulds.
 The centre console and fascia designs have been revised, as have the instrument binnacle layout and door trims.
 Additional bright/gloss finish surfacing is used throughout the cabin.
 The six-stack CD audio system or the TV Navigation entertainment console is upgraded with speed-sensing volume, MP3 compatibility and Bluetooth connectivity for the (six disc CD audio system).
 Other new or revised features include dual-zone climate control, remote audio/Bluetooth/trip computer controls on the steering wheel, trip computer, external temperature gauge, speed-sensitive variable windscreen wipers and 'follow me home' lighting.
 The electric mirrors now fold in fully for car washes or parking in narrow spaces.

 Importantly, the upgraded Navara (diesel only) gains stability control, which Nissan calls Vehicle Dynamics Control and all petrol V6 and diesel variants gain side-impact and side-curtain airbags to complement the dual front airbags.

-Nissan updated the Frontier for the 2020 model year with a new 3.8-liter V6 and a nine-speed automatic, with the manual transmission being discontinued.
-The 6 speed manual is available in Canada on the Pro-4X model.
+Nissan updated the Frontier for the 2020 model year with a new 3.8-litre V6 and a nine-speed automatic, with the manual transmission being discontinued.
+The 6-speed manual is available in Canada only on the Pro-4X model.
 The engine replaces both the outgoing 4.0L V6 and the 2.5L I4, and produces 310 hp, although torque remains the same.
-The lineup has also been revised: the Frontier King Cab model will offer both rear-wheel-drive and all-wheel-drive configurations on the S and SV models; the Crew Cab model, meanwhile, extends rear-wheel drive and all-wheel drive to the SV standard bed and SV long bed trims, while the Pro-4X gets all-wheel drive exclusively.
+The lineup has also been revised: the Frontier King Cab model will offer both rear-wheel-drive and four-wheel-drive configurations on the S and SV models; the Crew Cab model, meanwhile, extends rear-wheel drive and four-wheel drive to the SV short bed and SV long bed trims, while the Pro-4X gets four-wheel drive exclusively.
 Power windows and locks are now standard on all trim levels.